 All of our signals were handbuilt by a member with the exception of the semaphores.

-It is planned to use semaphores for the signals at Ondic (Van Horne Jct. on above map) as well as train order signals at towns with train order stations.
+It is planned to use semaphores for the signals at Ondic (Van Horne Jct. on the first 2 maps below) as well as train order signals at towns with train order stations.

 This schematic shows the current signal and block locations: